GammaGames/ObjHunt/README.md

 ObjHunt
 =========

-A new and improved Garry's Mod prop hunt
+A new and improved Garry's Mod prop hunt, now featuring your favorite LetsPlay personalities!

 ###Install guide